Archive

 Diagnostic Canadian English Spelling Assessment: Print Assessment with “Normal speed” 18:53 and “Quick version 21:12 audio file links.
 Recording Matrix for Progress Monitoring

-Writing Errors: Students add up to five teacher-corrected spelling errors found in student writing.
+Writing Errors: Students add up to three teacher-corrected spelling errors found in student writing.

-Supplemental Spelling Lists: Students select and use words from the following resources to complete their Personal Spelling List:
+Supplemental Spelling Lists: Students select and use words from the following resources to complete their Personal Spelling List.
+You decide how many words should be included on the list.

-4. Practice: Explain the spelling patterns, applicable spelling rules, and provide examples.
-Students complete spelling sorts to identify similarities and differences among the patterns.
 Writing context clue sentences can also be helpful, especially with commonly confused words.
 Quick spelling review games aid study.
 Make sure to model how to study by saying the sounds as students write their corresponding letters.
 Deemphasize the visual approach to word memorization.
+No spelling shapes, rainbow writing, write the spelling word 10 times.

-5. Posttest: At the end of the week, or as I suggest (to save class time), at the end of two weeks, posttest on the Personal Spelling List.
+4. Posttest: At the end of the week, or to save class time, at the end of two weeks, posttest on the Personal Spelling List.
 Note that a biweekly posttest covers two spelling pretests.
 Students take out a piece of binder paper and find a partner to exchange dictation of their Personal Spelling List words.
 Monitor the testing to ensure that students aren’t cheating.
-I suggest telling students to test only the even (or odd) number words on the Personal Spelling List to save class time.
+If using the biweekly posttest, consider telling students to test only the even (or odd) number words from their Personal Spelling List to save class time.
 The teacher grades the posttests.

-A Model Grades 3-8 Spelling Scope and Sequence
+Grades 3-8 Spelling Scope and Sequence (American and Canadian English Versions)

 Differentiated Spelling Instruction Grades 4-8